The Larry Sanders Show: Season 1

 The first season premiered on August 15, 1992, and ended on November 7, 1992, and was an immediate success.
 Story arcs include the breakdown of Larry's relationship with his second wife Jeannie (Megan Gallagher) and his abuse of Excedrin tablets.

-The season was nominated for eight Emmy Awards.
-After changes to the eligibility rules in 1988, The Larry Sanders Show became the first cable TV series to be nominated for an Emmy Award for Outstanding Comedy Series, but lost to Seinfeld.
-Shandling was nominated for Outstanding Lead Actor in a Comedy Series.
-Torn and Tambor were nominated for Outstanding Supporting Actor in a Comedy Series.
-Dana Carvey and Carol Burnett were nominated for Outstanding Guest Actor and Guest Actress in a Comedy Series.
-Klein and Shandling were nominated for Outstanding Writing in a Comedy Series for the pilot, "The Hey Now Episode", which was broadcast at the end of the season.
-Shandling, Paul Simms, Peter Tolan and Rosie Shuster were nominated in the same category for "The Spider Episode".

 Season 2

 The second season premiered on June 2, 1993, and ended on September 29, 1993.
 The story arcs include Larry beginning a new relationship with his ex-wife Francine (Kathryn Harrold) and Hank investing all his money in a street-level revolving restaurant.

 Jeremy Piven grew tired of playing the character Jerry, head writer of the fictional talk show, because his character was not given much of a background.
 He was written out during the episode "Larry's Birthday", where Artie fired Jerry because of his behavior.
 Eventually, Wallace Langham (Phil) replaced him as the talk show's head writer.

 Some popular episodes of the season were: "Larry's Agent", in which Larry tries to fire his agent; "Broadcast Nudes", in which Hank wants Darlene (Linda Doucett) to pose nude in Playboy magazine (Doucett actually appeared in the September 1993 edition of the magazine); "Larry's Birthday" in which Larry doesn't want anyone throwing a party for his birthday; "The Grand Opening", in which Hank tries to promote his new restaurant; "Off Camera", in which Larry has to deal with all the stress that Artie suffers every show and the season finale "L.A. or N.Y?", in which Larry leaves the talk show and moves to Montana, to protest the network's desire to shift the talk show's base from L.A. to New York.

-The show was nominated for four Emmy Awards, including Outstanding Comedy Series but lost to Frasier (beginning a streak of fruitless nominations that would continue for the rest of the show's run).
-Rip Torn was nominated for Outstanding Supporting Actor in a Comedy.
-Todd Holland was nominated for Outstanding Directing in a Comedy Series for the episode "Life Behind Larry."
-Shandling, Paul Simms, Drake Sather, Victor Levin and Maya Forbes were nominated for Outstanding Writing in a Comedy Series for the episode "Larry's Agent".